puppetlabs/puppet-rfc/arm-4.heredoc/heredoc.md

   happens unless you say so').
 * Is the suggested handling of tabs enough?
 [Tabs in input](heredoc.md#tabs-in-the-input-and-indentation)
 * Should there be a way to right trim all lines?
-* Should there be a way to join all lines (without space/nl, or with specificed chars)?
+* Should there be a way to join all lines (without space/nl, or with specified chars)?
+(You can do that by doing a split and a join on the resulting text using functions from the standard library, but would it be convenient to do so directly in the heredoc?).
-* Do you like using the @ operation for heredoc, or would you like to see something else?
 * Do you like the syntax checking feature?